neilalexander/vyatta-cjdns/README.md

 There is very little input validation right now on the configuration, so if you enter badly-formed config then `cjdroute` will simply fail to start.

 You may also need to manually adjust your firewall to allow traffic on the necessary ports.

+The EdgeRouter X claims architecture `mipsel`, but the EdgeRouter Lite claims architecture `mips`.
+If you have problems installing the `.deb` file onto the EdgeRouter Lite, then change the `Architecture: mipsel` line in `debian/control` to `Architecture: mips` and then run `make package` to rebuild the package.